-You have an outstanding opportunity to spend 7 days with two extraordinary teachers aboard Holland America Line's ms Koningsdam.
-These fantastic instructors were chosen because they are exceptional instructors who are friendly, fun-loving and warm.
+You have an outstanding opportunity to spend 7 days with an extraordinary teacher aboard Holland America Line's ms Koningsdam.
+Chardel was chosen because she is an exceptional instructor who is friendly, fun-loving and warm.

 Chardel Blaine is an award-winning quilter, beader and metalsmith whose work has been juried into numerous Pacific Northwest events.
 Nationally, her work has been juried and displayed at the Nassau County Museum of Art Craft and Fine Arts Fair (Roslyn Harbor NY), produced by the American Concern for Art and Craftsmanship; Uncommon Threads Art-to-Wear Show, Fine Line Creative Arts Center (St. Charles, IL); and in "Multiplicities: New Directions in Fiber", IMAGO Foundation for the Arts, IMAGO Gallery (Warren, RI).